-Pedestrian corridors will be located on the perimeter of DU3 South and provide access to the core of this portion of the DU.
-They will generally follow perimeter roadways along Ray Road and Crismon Road and access the core as shown on Exhibit C.2 - Pedestrian Corridors.
-Additional pedestrian access points are neither prohibited nor discouraged, but may be limited due to the ability of pedestrians to cross the major perimeter streets and the Maricopa County Flood Control District Channel.
+Pedestrian corridors will be located on the perimeter of DU7 and provide access to the core of the DU.
+They will generally follow perimeter roadways along Signal Butte Road, Ray Road, "Warner South," "Spine East," and "Spine West" and access the core as shown on Exhibit C.2 - Pedestrian Corridors.
+Additional pedestrian access points are neither prohibited nor discouraged, but may be limited due to the ability of pedestrians to cross the major perimeter streets.
 Pedestrian sidewalks along the perimeter streets will be a minimum of six (6) feet wide.
 The sidewalk will generally parallel the roadway.
 The required minimum sidewalk setback from face-of-curb will generally be six (6) feet.
 However, the areas between back-of-curb and the sidewalk setback that do not contain vegetation may be paved as well.
-This additional paved area may include tree wells and/or street furniture and may be paved with pavers, stamped concrete or poured concrete and may include different paving material(s) than the sidewalk.
-In areas with landscape corridors along the major roadways the sidewalk may be detached from the roadway by a significant distance to engage the pedestrian in the landscape.
+This additional paved area may include tree wells and/or street furniture and may be paved with pavers, stamped concrete or pored concrete and may be different paving material(s) than the sidewalk.
+In areas with landscape corridors along the major roadways, such as the Great Park, the sidewalk may be detached from the roadway by a significant distance to engage the pedestrian in the landscape.
 Access points between the roadway adjacent pathways should be provided for access from the roadway when needed.
-Crosswalks are encouraged at intersections that provide pedestrian access into the interior of DU3 South.
-Landscaping along the pedestrian corridors will be installed and maintained to create a comfortable walking environment and the sidewalk may be off set for lengths to create visual interest for pedestrians on long straight runs (landscaping within site distance areas may be limited).
+Crosswalks are encouraged at all intersections that provide pedestrian access into the interior of DU7.
+Landscaping along the pedestrian corridors will be installed and maintained to create a comfortable walking environment and the sidewalk may be off set for lengths to create visual interest for pedestrians on long straight runs.
 Pedestrian ramps will generally transition to road grade in the last sidewalk segment before the sidewalks intersect creating an urban plaza at the intersection.

 Bus stops and "far-side" bus pullouts should be located, when possible, to correspond to pedestrian entries from the perimeter roadways.
 The location of bus stops and bus pullouts will be coordinated with the City Staff.
-Bus stops at these locations can facilitate and encourage future transit use by residents within DU3 South and their guests.
+Bus stops at these locations can facilitate and encourage future transit use by residents within DU7 and their guests.
 Crosswalks are also encouraged at these locations/intersections to facilitate the use of bus stops on the far side of the street.
 Crosswalks may be simple painted stripes, stamped or colored pavement, decorative pavement or grade changes in the roadway pavement to denote the pedestrian corridor.
 All traffic controls suggested here require the approval of the City of Mesa Traffic Engineer.